Advertiser disclosure

 Georgetown College essay

-Describe the factors that have influenced your interest in studying health care.
-Please specifically address your intended major (Global Health, Health Care Management & Policy, Human Science or Nursing).
+Describe the factors that have influenced your interest in studying health care at Georgetown University.
+Please specifically address your intended major (Global Health, Health Care Management & Policy, or Human Science).

-If you are considering the School of Nursing & Health Studies, then you obviously have a passion for helping people.
+If you are considering the School of Nursing, then you obviously have a passion for helping people.
 Therefore, you should not focus on this fact in your response.
 Remember, these Georgetown supplemental essays are an opportunity to make yourself stand out from other applicants – so try to really think about this question.

 In order to avoid any cliches, try thinking of the following questions to help you brainstorm your response:

-• What has been an eye-opening experience you have had that has influenced your decision to apply to the School of Nursing & Health Studies?
+• What has been an eye-opening experience you have had that has influenced your decision to apply to the School of Nursing?

 • Why do you want to help people?